google/open-location-code/Documentation/Specification/specification.md

 ## Character Set

-The following defines the valid characters in an Open Location Code.
-Sequences that contain other characters are by definition not valid Open Location Codes.
+The following defines the valid characters in a Plus Code.
+Sequences that contain other characters are by definition not valid Open Location Code.

 ### Digits